 Given the number of visitors anticipated, one of our largest challenges was providing for efficient travel to and from the site, while also minimising carbon emissions.
+We also worked directly with Expo City Dubai to assess, model and advise on the implementation of the event’s waste management strategy.
 Throughout the project we focused on the Expo’s three drivers of progress: sustainability, mobility and opportunity.

 An essential part of Dubai’s winning bid